TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: ResourceLoader

-    An abstract base class for a :term:`loader` which implements the optional :pep:`302` protocol for loading arbitrary resources from the storage back-end.
+    An abstract base kundi for a :term:`loader` which implements the optional :pep:`302` protocol for loading arbitrary resources kutoka the storage back-end.

     .. deprecated:: 3.7